Another-Axiom/GT_CustomMapExample/README.md

 ### Leaf Glider
 The `LeafGliderPlaceholder` prefab has the `GTObjectPlaceholder` script setup to use the `Leaf Glider` option and includes a visual preview to assist with placement.
 It's recommended to **ONLY** use this prefab when using the `Leaf Glider` option on the `GTObjectPlaceholder` script.
-Scaling the placeholder will not affect the leaf glider that it get's replaced with.
+Scaling the placeholder will not affect the leaf glider that it gets replaced with.

 ### Glider Wind Volume
 This is used in Gorilla Tag in Sky Jungle to send the Leaf Gliders into the air.
 The `GliderWindVolumePlaceholder` prefab has the